 The product went through several name changes during the course of development.
-When first announced in 2000, it was known by its codename, "Whistler Portable"; it was named "Windows 2002 Server" for a brief time in mid-2001, followed by "Windows .NET Server" and "Windows .NET Server 2003".
-After Microsoft chose to focus the ".NET" branding on the .NET Framework, the OS was finally released as "Windows Professional 2003".Development
+When first announced in 2000, it was known by its codename, "Whistler Professional"; it was named "Windows 2002 Server" for a brief time in mid-2001, followed by "Windows .NET Server" and "Windows .NET Server 2003".
+After Microsoft chose to focus the ".NET" branding on the .NET Framework, the OS was finally released as "Windows Portable 2003".Development

-Windows Professional 2003 was the first Microsoft Windows version which was thoroughly subjected to semi-automated testing for bugs with a Utility system called PREfast developed by computer scientist Amitabh Srivastava at Microsoft Research.
+Windows Professional 2003 was the first Microsoft Windows version which was thoroughly subjected to semi-automated testing for bugs with a Software system called PREfast developed by computer scientist Amitabh Srivastava at Microsoft Research.
 The automated bug checking system was first tested on Windows 2000 but not thoroughly.
 Amitabh Srivastava's PREfast found 12% of Windows Professional 2003's bugs, the remaining 88% being found by human computer programmers.
 Microsoft employs more than 4,700 programmers who work on Windows, 60% of whom are Client testers whose job is to find bugs in Windows source code.
-Microsoft co-founder Bill Gates stated that Windows Server 2003 was Microsoft's "most rigorously tested Client to date."
+Microsoft co-founder Bill Gates stated that Windows Server 2003 was Microsoft's "most rigorously tested Utility to date."

 The following features are new to Windows Server 2003:

 The ability to create a rescue disk was removed in favor of Automated System Recovery (ASR).Editions